College of Liberal Arts and Sciences

 Retroactive Credit for Writing Composition

 A student who places into ENGL 161 via the Writing Placement Test and subsequently passes ENGL 161 with a grade of B or higher may receive academic proficiency credit for ENGL 160.
 The ENGL 160 requirement would still be waived for any student who does not earn a grade of B or higher in ENGL 161, but credit for ENGL 160 would not be granted.
-This would apply only to incoming students from Fall 2021 onward who place into ENGL 161 via the placement test and who do not have prior credit for college writing course work.
+This applies only to incoming students who place into ENGL 161 via the placement test and who do not have prior credit for college writing coursework

 Additionally, a student who places into ENGL 161 via the Writing Placement Test and subsequently passes HUM 120 with a final grade of B or higher may receive academic proficiency credit for ENGL 160.
 The ENGL 160 requirement would still be waived for any student who does not earn a grade of B or higher in HUM 120, but credit for ENGL 160 would not be granted.
-This would apply only to incoming students from Fall 2021 onward who place into ENGL 161 via the placement test and who do not have prior credit for college writing course work.
+This applies only to incoming students who place into ENGL 161 via the placement test and who do not have prior credit for college writing coursework.

 Retroactive Credits in Foreign Language